RosettaCommons/documentation/Movers.md

 The TranslationMover translates a pose element based on the translation vector and an optional jump number.
 The default jump is the membrane jump.

+The RotationMover rotates a pose element based on the old normal vector, the new (i.e. desired) normal vector, the rotation center, and optional jump number.
+The default jump is also the membrane jump.

+The TranslationRotationMover rotates / translates a pose element based on the old center and normal, the new (i.e. desired) center and normal, and optional jump number.
+This is useful for moving a pose element based on the comparison between the membrane center and normal and its computed embedding from the pose element.

 ## Applications as Movers

 ### MPrelaxMover